jina-ai/examples/README.md

       <h1>📄</h1>
     </td>
     <td>
-      <h4><a href="./my-first-jina-app">My First Jina App</a></h4>
+      <h4><a href="./wikipedia-sentences">Semantic Wikipedia Search with Transformers and DistilBERT</a></h4>
       Brand new to neural search?
-Not for long!
-Use cookiecutter to search through Star Trek scripts using Jina
+See a simple text-search example to understand how Jina works
     </td>
   </tr>
   <tr>